malchata/yall.js/README.md

 ## Words of wisdom

 yall.js doesn't care about placeholders, and won't try to minimize layout shifting for you.
-Use appropriate `width` and `height` attributes on elements, as well as lightweight placeholders.
-In the case of `<video>`, avoid setting a `poster` attribute for autoplaying videos.
+Use appropriate `width` and `height` attributes on elements, as well as lightweight placeholders

+In the case of `<video>`, avoid lazy loading a placeholder with the `data-poster` attribute for autoplaying videos and just use `poster`.
 On the other hand _do_ consider lazy loading a placeholder image with `data-poster` for non-autoplaying videos.

-Please check out the `test` folder to see how you might use placeholders in conjunction with yall.js.
-If you don't want to bother with placeholders, you can omit the `src` attribute entirely in your lazy loading markup, and yall.js will still work, albeit the experience may be super jumpy for your users.
+For general guidance, please check out the `test` folder to see how you might use placeholders with yall.js.
+If you don't want to bother with placeholders, you can omit them in all use cases.
+Yall.js will still work, albeit the experience may be weird and jumpy and weird for your users as resources load.

 Also, do _not_ lazy load resources that are likely to near the top of the page ("above the fold", as it were).
 Doing so is a performance anti-pattern, because those resources will not begin loading until yall.js has been loaded, which may take much longer than if those resources were loaded normally.